 Prerequisite:The applicant must have taken and completed graduate coursework in psychological testing before applying for this clerkship.

-Please email your Letter of Intent, CV, a copy of two testing reports (class assignments are acceptable) and three references.
-The name of your testing professor should be one of your references.
-Notification will be on Uniform Notification Day.Send information to:
+Please email your Letter of Intent, CV, a de-identified psychological assessment report (class assignment is acceptable) and two letters of recommendation.
+Notification will be Uniform Notification Day.Send information to:

 Joy Malik-Hasbrook, PsyD Licensed Clinical Psychologist PSY22923 Psychodiagnostic Assessment Training Coordinator email@example.com